wsor4035/dev.luanti.org/content/for-players/reporting-bugs.md

 - Luanti version (ex.
 "0.4.17.1", "5.1.1", "5.1.0-dev-numbers")
   - This is displayed in the window title bar.
-  - For advanced users: provide the output of `minetest --version`
+  - For advanced users: provide the output of `luanti --version`
 - Operating system and version (ex.
 "Ubuntu 18.04", "Windows 10", "Android 9")
   - Please be as precise as possible.